-In the 25/26 season, Mikaela makes her LA Opera debut in the world premiere of Sarah Kirkland Snider’s Hildegard (Richardis von Stade), followed by a return to the Prototype Festival in the same production—both produced by Beth Morrison Projects.
-She also returns to Bard SummerScape for the world premiere of Courtney Bryan’s Suddenly Last Summer (Catherine).
-On the concert stage, she debuts at Emerald City Music in a solo recital featuring the West Coast premiere of a new Molly Joyce song cycle and excerpts from Snider’s Penelope.
-In December 2025, she appears in Holiday Pops programs with the Grand Rapids, Toronto, and Edmonton Symphony Orchestras.
+In the 25/26 season, Mikaela makes her LA Opera debut in the world premiere of Sarah Kirkland Snider’s Hildegard (Richardis von Stade), followed by a return to the Prototype Festival in the same production.
+She also returns to Bard SummerScape for the world premiere of Courtney Bryan’s Suddenly, Last Summer (Catherine), an opera written for her.
+On the concert stage, she debuts at Emerald City Music in a solo recital featuring the premiere of a new Molly Joyce song cycle and excerpts from Snider’s Penelope, and appears with MasterVoices in Fauré’s Requiem and the world premiere of Sins and Grace at Alice Tully Hall.
+In December 2025, she appears in Holiday Pops programs with the Grand Rapids, Cincinnati, Toronto, and Edmonton Symphony Orchestras.

 In the 24/25 season, Mikaela made her debut at Festival Musica Strasbourg in Ted Hearne’s contemporary oratorio The Source.
-Additional concert appearances included debuts with the Orlando Philharmonic for Mahler’s Symphony No. 4; Kalamazoo Symphony Orchestra in an all-Gershwin program; Kansas City Symphony for their Memorial Day concert Celebrate at the Station; and the Baltimore and Nashville Symphony Orchestras in Mary Lou Williams’ Zodiac Suite with the Aaron Diehl Trio.
-She also returned to the 92nd Street Y as a guest soloist for Hammerstein and His Sources.
-Operatic engagements included her debut at the Prototype Festival in In a Grove (Leona Raines/Leona’s Mother) and a return to The Glimmerglass Festival for the world premiere of Derek Bermel and Sandra Cisneros’ The House on Mango Street (Esperanza).
+Additional concert appearances included debuts with the Orlando Philharmonic for Mahler’s Symphony No. 4 under Eric Jacobsen; Kalamazoo Symphony Orchestra in an all-Gershwin program; Kansas City Symphony for their Memorial Day concert, and the Baltimore and Nashville Symphony Orchestras in Mary Lou Williams’ Zodiac Suite with the Aaron Diehl Trio.
+Operatic engagements included her debut at the Prototype Festival in Christopher Cerrone’s In a Grove (Leona Raines/Leona’s Mother) and a return to The Glimmerglass Festival for the world premiere of Derek Bermel and Sandra Cisnero’ The House on Mango Street (Esperanza), written with her voice in mind.

 On stage, Mikaela made her professional debut in The Golden Apple (Penelope) at City Center Encores!
-She originated the role of Norma in Dick Scanlan and Carmel Dean’s musical Renascence in New York City, and made her Lyric Opera of Chicago debut in Francesca Zambello’s new production of West Side Story (Maria).
-She also appeared at The Glimmerglass Festival in The Sound of Music (Maria), starred in the title role in Cinderella at The MUNY, and created the title role in Michael Gordon’s Acquanetta, directed by Daniel Fish at the Prototype Festival.
-Continuing her collaboration with Fish, Ms. Bennett was featured in his concert version of The Most Happy Fella at Bard SummerScape.
+She originated the role of Norma in Dick Scanlan and Carmel Dean’s musical Renascence, and made her Lyric Opera of Chicago debut in Francesca Zambello’s production of West Side Story (Maria).
+She also appeared in The Sound of Music (Maria) at The Glimmerglass Festival and Lyric Opera of Kansas City, starred in the title role in Cinderella at The MUNY, and created the title role in Michael Gordon’s Acquanetta, directed by Daniel Fish.
 She made her Festival Napa Valley debut in Gianni Schicchi (Lauretta) under the baton of Kent Nagano.
-Mikaela also performed in New York’s premier cabaret venues, including Joe’s Pub at The Public and Feinstein’s/54 Below.

 Mikaela is a native of Ottawa, Canada, and a graduate of The Juilliard School.